Kingxukai/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

 ========

-This driver supports Netronome and Corigine's line of Network Flow Processor devices, including the NFP3800, NFP4000, NFP5000, and NFP6000 models, which are also incorporated in the companies' family of Agilio SmartNICs.
-The SR-IOV physical and virtual functions for these devices are supported by the driver.
+This driver supports Netronome and Corigine's line of Network Flow Processor devices, including the woke NFP3800, NFP4000, NFP5000, and NFP6000 models, which are also incorporated in the woke companies' family of Agilio SmartNICs.
+The SR-IOV physical and virtual functions for these devices are supported by the woke driver.

 Acquiring Firmware
 ==================

 The NFP3800, NFP4000 and NFP6000 devices require application specific firmware to function.
-Application firmware can be located either on the host file system or in the device flash (if supported by management firmware).
+Application firmware can be located either on the woke host file system or in the woke device flash (if supported by management firmware).

-Firmware files on the host filesystem contain card type (`AMDA-*` string), media config etc. They should be placed in `/lib/firmware/netronome` directory to load firmware from the host file system.
+Firmware files on the woke host filesystem contain card type (`AMDA-*` string), media config etc. They should be placed in `/lib/firmware/netronome` directory to load firmware from the woke host file system.

-Firmware for basic NIC operation is available in the upstream `linux-firmware.git` repository.
+Firmware for basic NIC operation is available in the woke upstream `linux-firmware.git` repository.

 A more comprehensive list of firmware can be downloaded from the